 My project provides resources and education to allow the residents of Yap, a small island in Micronesia, to humanely care for and control the overpopulation of animals.
 My project works with the Yapese to create laws to punish abuse/neglect of animals as well as educate the communities on the detrimental effects exposure to these actions has on children.
 The project also works to set up a facility and resources for veterinarian services, create curriculum for animal welfare education for the schools, and present to legislature the need for containment laws for animals on island.

-The African Future’s Response to the Horn of Africa Famine and Beyond
+The African Future’s Response to the Horn of Africa Famine and Beyond (Somalia)

 The African Future (TAF), a Somali relief organization that I co-founded in 2008, reacted to the massive famine in the Horn of Africa during the summer and fall of 2011 by feeding over 50,000 Somalis along the Kenyan and Ethiopian borders and allowing for most Somalis to stay within their country.
-My MADPP project reflects on TAF’s reaction to the famine; builds systems and a 2012 strategic plan for TAF; and begins to develop and implement an array of new programming in Somalia.
+My MACDPP project reflects on TAF’s reaction to the famine; builds systems and a 2012 strategic plan for TAF; and begins to develop and implement an array of new programming in Somalia.
 It is a long-term project intended to evolve into future strategic plans and programming.
-Watch a video of Hibak talking about her project.

-Mulheres Mil of Valenca: Women’s Health Training Course
+Mulheres Mil of Valenca: Women’s Health Training Course (Bahia, Brazil)

 In Valenca, in the Northeastern state of Bahia in Brazil, many women abandon school to learn and assist their family’s fishing operations – then struggle to enter the formal labor sector.
 Begun in 2005, the Mulheres Mil project works with a specific marginalized population: young and mature women, poorly educated, socially and economically vulnerable and excluded from the labor market.
 My project’s goals are to improve the women’s education, to offer them professional qualifications, and to help them to enter the labour market.
 Beyond these immediate goals, the program also changes the women helps them to rediscover their citizenship, thereby restoring their self-esteem and improving their family and community relations.